Juanvvc/crypto/slides/08-ransomware.md

 ![](https://documents.trendmicro.com/images/TEx/articles/RaaS9lgHDuB.jpg)

-- Ransomware is created by a central group of **developers**.
+- The ransomware is created by a central group of **developers**.
 They provide:
     - the "brand name"
     - "the infrastruture"
     - documentation